Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Yan made very quick work of it, thankfully.
 Within minutes Vemet had been more or less completely pulled apart, his bones snapped and the marrow exposed, his skull split open, and his flesh neatly placed on the bare rock where the carrion birds and insects would pick him clean in a matter of hours.
 The weather would do the rest, and presumably the mourners would come back to do something with the clean bones in time.
 The Singer sung another deep, powerful song to the gods while the Dancer scattered a powder about the site.

-The whole thing was…traumatic, but strangely healing, in that it left Julian feeling sickeningly connected to his own mortality.
+The whole thing was... traumatic, but strangely healing, in that it left Julian feeling sickeningly connected to his own mortality.
 It was a literally visceral reminder that today he was alive but one day he wouldn’t be, and that they were all just animals in the end.
-Like a lot of things about Ten’Gewek life it was unflinching in the face of reality and not for the squeamish…but all the more potent as a result.
+Like a lot of things about Ten’Gewek life it was unflinching in the face of reality and not for the squeamish... but all the more potent as a result.

 The men scrubbed their hands and arms with finely powdered ashes or something from one of the Dancer’s larger pots once they were done, until their dark grayish-brown skin was almost chalk white.